virgil-rouquettecampredon/ChessBurger2_Web_Client/README.md

 </p>

 ## Presentation
-For the realization of an [Android project](https://github.com/virgil-rouquettecampredon/ProjetMobile), we had to set up a WEB client allowing a player to play chess online against another player on mobile.
+For the realization of an [Android project](https://github.com/virgil-rouquettecampredon/ProjetMobile) (which we advise you to consult), we had to set up a WEB client allowing a player to play chess online against another player on mobile.

 <b>Supervisor :</b>
 -  Abdelhak Seriai (abdelhak.seriai@umontpellier.fr)